 Continuity View

-AICTX Continuity View renders the current operational continuity of a repository as local Markdown and Mermaid.
-It helps users and coding agents inspect active Work State, handoffs, failures, execution contracts, execution summaries, RepoMap hints, working-tree changes, and portable continuity status without starting from scratch.
+AICTX Continuity View is the fastest way to see what a future agent will inherit from the repository.
+It renders current operational continuity as local Markdown and Mermaid: active Work State, handoffs, failures, execution contracts, execution summaries, RepoMap hints, working-tree changes, and portable continuity status.

 Short claim: